Legal Notice & Privacy Policy

 Value: U7j1v3dZa1216090940xgZFmiqWppRWKOr

-Purpose: We were unable to find out much information about this cookie.
-In Google's privacy policy, the cookie is mentioned in connection with "advertising cookies" such as "DSID", "FLC", "AID", "TAID".
-ANID is stored under domain google.com.
+Purpose: We couldn't really dig up much info about this cookie.
+Google's privacy policy mentions it alongside other "advertising cookies" like "DSID", "FLC", "AID", and "TAID".
+ANID is stored under the google.com domain.

 Name: CONSENT